Higher criticism for rare and weak non-proportional hazard deviations in survival analysis: Supplementary Material

 We have two series of positive integers $\{n_x(t)\}_{t=0}^T$ and $\{n_y(t)\}_{t=0}^T$ of equal length, describing the number of subjects at risk at times $t=1,\ldots,T$ in groups $x$ and $y$, respectively.
 We are also given the sequences $\{o_x(t)\}_{t=1}^T$, and $\{o_y(t)\}_{t=1}^T$, describing the number of events occurring in each group over time, so that

 with equality only if none of the subjects within the corresponding group were censored between time $t-1$ and $t$.
-We assume throughout that censorship times are uninformative as in standard log-rank analysis.
+We assume that failure and censoring times are independent within each group as in standard log-rank analysis.

 Denote by $c_{\star}(t)$ the number of censored subjects up to time $t$ in group $\star \in \{x,y\}$.
 The survival proportion (aka estimated survival probability) at time $t$ is